divyanshuK030598/Autonomous-Car-Object-detection/README.md

     c).
 Anchor box
     d).
 YOLO
 5).
 Python and other deep learning plateforms (tensorflow , keras) are used to code for the same.

+2.1 - Model details

+The input is a batch of images of shape (m, 608, 608, 3) The output is a list of bounding boxes along with the recognized classes.
+Each bounding box is represented by 6 numbers (p_c, b_x, b_y, b_h, b_w, c)